Essex County College: Academics

 Essex County College offers A.A., A.S., and A.A.S. degree programs in more than 50 different majors.
 It also offers 26 academic certificate programs.
-Approximately 25,000 people enroll each year in the college's various degree and non-degree programs, including job training and enrichment programs.
+Thousands enroll each year in the college's various degree and non-degree programs, including job training and enrichment programs.
 Day, evening, weekend, and online courses are offered throughout the fall, semester winter intercession, spring semester, two summer sessions.
-The college's academic offerings are split up into six distinct divisions and one separate department:
+The college's academic offerings are split up into six distinct divisions: